tsofiac/LAGOM/README.md

 To preprocess the data, use the file `preprocessing/preprocess_data.py`.

 To combine and preprocess the DrugBank and MetXBioDB datasets, set the `name` parameter to `'LAGOM'`.
 LAGOM is the name of the combined fine-tuning dataset.
-Along with the other files, a test dataset will be obtained.
+This will generate the file for finetuning (``LAGOM_finetune.csv``), along with the other files, including an evaluation file and augmentation files.

-(Observe that the GLORYx test dataset does not have to be preprocessed.)
+(Observe that the GLORYx test dataset is not preprocessed.)

 ### Preprocess the VA Dataset for Additional Pre-Training